Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 ## Limitations of the analysis

-This tool performs STA after synthesis.
-At this point we know how many hardware resources will be used (e.g. LUT, FDRE, DSP48E, etc.) and how they will be connected together.
+When the synthesis ends, we know how many hardware resources will be used (e.g. LUT, FDRE, DSP48E, etc.) and how they will be connected together.
 However, mapping these resources to real hardware has not been done yet.

 Accurate timing information can only be acquired after the implementation stage.
 At synthesis, we can only have approximations.